TykTechnologies/tyk-demo/README.md

 This will redirect back to the Dashboard, using a temporary session created via the Identity Broker and Dashboard SSO API.

 Functionality is based on the `division` attribute of the Okta user profile and ID token.
 The value of which is matched against the `UserGroupMapping` property of the `tyk-dashboard` Identity Broker profile.

+# Scaling the solution

+Run the `add-gateway.sh` script to create a new Gateway instance.
+It will behave like the existing `tyk-gateway` container as it will use the same configuration.
+The new Gateway will be mapped on a random port, to avoid collisions.